ttiny/apache-git-sync-tool/README.md

   URLs.

 Every branch has these configuration elements:
-* `local` – local location of the project(repository and working tree).
-Must end with  '/'.
+* `local` – local location of the project (repository and working tree).
   Apache user 'www-data' must have write access to the parent directory.
 * `autosync` (__`true`__/`false`) – Set it to false to disable updating of the project from remote.
 * `supportEmail` – Email address to notify on branch update error.
 Could be